Dr Eric Levy

-Eric is Assistant Professor of Marketing (University Lecturer) at Queen Mary University of London, School of Business and Management.
+Eric is Assistant Professor of Marketing (Lecturer) at Queen Mary University of London, School of Business and Management.
 An expert in consumer behavior and psychology, he teaches consumer behavior in the undergraduate and masters degree programs.
-Eric is a member of the Marketing Interactions & Consumer Behaviour (MICB) Research Group, and Co-Director of the SBM Behavioural Research Lab.
+Eric is Director of the Marketing Interactions and Consumer Behaviour (MICB) Research Group, and Co-Director of the SBM Behavioural Research Lab.
 Eric is also a Visiting Fellow of University of Cambridge Judge Business School, where he teaches the Executive MBA course in Consumer Behavior.

 Eric's research focuses on consumer moral identity, prosocial behavior and charitable giving, and brand anthropomorphism.
 His research has been published in Journal of Marketing, Journal of Personality and Social Psychology, and Journal of Consumer Psychology.
 He (and his co-authors) have also presented his work at conferences of the Association for Consumer Research, Society for Consumer Psychology, Consumer-Brand Relationships, and European Marketing Academy (EMAC).

 Prior to joining QMUL, Eric was Assistant Professor of Marketing at University of Cambridge Judge Business School, where he taught consumer behavior and branding in the MBA, Executive MBA, Executive Education, and Ph.D/M.phil programs.
 In his highly-rated Executive MBA course, Eric taught executives from companies such as Nestle, Royal Bank Scotland, Barclays, Broadcom, Accenture, Deloitte, Booz Allen Hamilton, Boeing, Shell, Audi AG, SABMiller, PriceWaterhouseCoopers, Citibank, Deutsche Bank, and LVMH Moet Henessy Louis Vuitton.